Banking Bank Reviews

 If you want different options for sending money to other people, consider Venmo and Zelle.
 Neither of these apps can match the level of banking services1that Cash App provides, but they work well as payment apps.

-Venmo is primarily a payments app, but also has options for a debit card and credit card.
-You can use the debit card anywhere Mastercard is accepted, while the credit card uses the Visa card network.
+Venmo is primarily a payment app but also offers debit and credit card options.
+The debit card can be used anywhere Mastercard is accepted, while the credit card uses the Visa card network.

 Learn about the best credit cards for Venmo.